16 Content Ideas that Will Make You a LinkedIn Superstar

 14. Tell Stories and Be Human

-Although people do not want to hear your political rhetoric or personal matters on this platform (save it for Facebook), you can share stories and human experience that will lead to meaningful connection.
+Although people do not want to hear your political rhetoric or personal matters on this platform (save it for Facebook), you can share stories and human experience that will lead to meaningful connections.

 People seem to empathize with the stories of failure and are inspired by their triumphs.
 By opening up to others and telling stories about your business journey, you can naturally build trust and grow a following.